Saturday, July 29th / Austin, TX

 Thursday, August 3 / Austin

 I'm growing discouraged on many fronts but lately what discourages me, personally, the most, is the lack of respect I'm getting from some local Austin musicians.
 I'm not talking about not getting asked to do gigs or people not wanting to do my gigs (although I'm confused and hurt by that - I must really suck), I'm talking about common courtesy.
 I'm used to disrepect from the audience although I have to say audiences have been very appreciative in the past year.
 Getting dissed by some of my peers digs a lot deeper than disses from audiences I don't necessarily expect to be knowledgeable critics.
-Just getting a yes or no answer about paying gigs from players can take forever in Austin - for one guy it takes 4 emails, 2 texts and voicemail before he will get back to me.
-Yesterday the bass player bagged on my gig at the morning of because, and I shit you not, according to him the music was too hard and he wanted more money before he would spend time with the charts.
-What kind of asshole is this?
-Why does he even play music?
-What the fucking fuck!!!!
+Just getting a yes or no answer about paying gigs from players can take forever in Austin.
+Yesterday the bass player bagged on my gig the morning of because, and I shit you not, according to him the music was too hard and he wanted more money before he would spend time with the charts.
+What the fucking fuck!
 I was paying the band out of my own pocket, I sent the music to him a week in advance and he was basically holding me for ransom unless I came up with more money.
 First he disrepects me by not looking at the music (which I told him was tricky) until the last minute, then again by saying the gig doesn't pay enough for him to work on the music, then again after I told him the money was out of my own pocket.
 I hate admitting that I'm doing gigs that pay nothing but I'll pay the guys myself if they are willing to come out and play.
 I get to call the tunes, I get to work on my sound, maybe sell a few CDs, get my name around a bit.
 I was only paying bass and drums $40 each but one set, 7 or 8 tunes, no pressure except to maybe look at the music a bit (or learn how to read music motherfucker).
 The main thing is that I had a great set planned out with some killing arrangements and tunes.
 Adam Kolker's arrangement of Green Chimneys, Joe's Gazelle, a couple of mine, a standard or two, Crepuscule with Nellie.....nice tunes.
 Did it not occur to this guy that by learning the music he could grow as a musician and one day, just maybe, he would be half as good as Hans Glawischnig who was playing on Green Chimneys.
 Nope.
 This guy is content and has mastered music.
 I didn't tell him that I was on that recording with Hans and he read the fucking difficult soli down, I didn't want to tell him about all the gigs I played for very little or no money but was honored and overjoyed to be asked to play with players I respected and admired.
 Or tell him about the time I was playing with Alan Ferber's nonet at Smalls and John Riley, right off the plane from a Bob Mintzer big band tour, subbed on the band and fucking nailed it.
 For $35.
 He obviously checked out the music in advance and just fucking nailed every little thing.
 He had to drive from Westchester or wherever he lived, find parking in the Village, lug his drums, etc.

 I'm assuming this bass guy had no respect for me which, while it's a drag, is not as fucked up as his lack of respect for the music.
 I posted the charts and mp3s way in advance and working out the set and organizing the music took me some fucking time and then more time when I had to find another instrument (organ) to play the gig and then work out a set for this new group on the afternoon of the gig.
 I didn't tell him that because he is a musician he automatically has my respect and my disrepect has to be earned.
 Congratulations, fuckface, you've now earned it.